PCI Express: Non-standard video card form factors

-For instance, a 2020 Sapphire card measures 135 mm in height (excluding the metal bracket), which exceeds the PCIe standard height by 28 mm.
-Another card by XFX measures 55 mm thick (i.e. 2.7 PCI slots at 20.32 mm), taking up 3 PCIe slots.
-The Asus GeForce RTX 3080 10 GB STRIX GAMING OC video card is a two-slot card that has dimensions of 318.5 mm × 140.1mm × 57.8 mm, exceeding PCI Express' maximum length, height, and thickness respectively.
+For instance, comparing three high-end video cards released in 2020: a Sapphire Radeon RX 5700 XT card measures 135 mm in height (excluding the metal bracket), which exceeds the PCIe standard height by 28 mm, another Radeon RX 5700 XT card by XFX measures 55 mm thick (i.e. 2.7 PCI slots at 20.32 mm), taking up 3 PCIe slots, while an Asus GeForce RTX 3080 video card takes up two slots and measures 140.1 mm × 318.5 mm × 57.8 mm, exceeding PCI Express's maximum height, length, and thickness respectively.

 Pinout

 The following table identifies the conductors on each side of the edge connector on a PCI Express card.
 The solder side of the printed circuit board (PCB) is the A-side, and the component side is the B-side.
 PRSNT1# and PRSNT2# pins must be slightly shorter than the rest, to ensure that a hot-plugged card is fully inserted.
 The WAKE# pin uses full voltage to wake the computer, but must be pulled high from the standby power to indicate that the card is wake capable.